 Proof-of-Concept sharing, in the Duderstadt Video Performance Studio, with a projection of our tree world, with creatures, dancing community members.

-A watercolor mock-up of the Crip Cave, with moira williams' Stim Tent, two VR stations, a potential sound bed, and a table for drawing/writing.
+A watercolor mock-up of the Crip Cave, with moira williams' Stim Tent, two VR stations, and a table for drawing/writing.

 A cyanotype/watercolor mock-up to inspire our app: tree-like structures, with portals and choices to go up (into leaves) and down (into the soil)